tbrolin/ace-wimson/README.md

 Generates import json for Ace UI widgets.

-Files in the files root directory which names contains `manifest.json`, `style.css`, `template.html` or `widget.js` are treated special in the sense that they are imported with their names shortened to the names just listed. *Note that the tool does not examine the widgets manifest file but are relying solely on a conventional layout of the file structure.*
+Files in the files root directory whose names contains `manifest.json`, `style.css`, `template.html` or `widget.js` are treated special in the sense that they are imported with their names shortened to the names just listed. *Note that the tool does not examine the widgets manifest file but are relying solely on a conventional layout of the file structure.*